 Mastering how to label the anterior view of the brainstem remains one of the most essential skills in neuroanatomy.
-The ventral surface presents a continuous yet distinct landscape stretching from the cerebral peduncles above to the pyramids of the medulla below.
-Every ridge, groove, and nerve root visible from the front corresponds to deep internal structures and functional pathways, making this surface a critical reference for both exams and clinical practice.
+Worth adding: the ventral surface presents a continuous yet distinct landscape stretching from the cerebral peduncles above to the pyramids of the medulla below.
+Every ridge, groove, and nerve root visible from the front corresponds to deep internal structures and functional pathways, making this surface a critical reference for both exams and clinical practice Small thing, real impact.
+Simple as that..

 The Three Divisions of the Anterior Brainstem

 From a strict anterior perspective, the brainstem is organized into three vertically stacked regions: the midbrain, the pons, and the medulla oblongata.
-That said, unlike the posterior surface, which features prominent colliculi and the cerebellum, the anterior aspect is dominated by fiber tracts that create smooth bulges and deep fissures.
-Recognizing the boundaries between these three segments is the first step toward accurate identification Practical, not theoretical..
+Unlike the posterior surface, which features prominent colliculi and the cerebellum, the anterior aspect is dominated by fiber tracts that create smooth bulges and deep fissures.
+Recognizing the boundaries between these three segments is the first step toward accurate identification.

 Midbrain: The Cerebral Peduncles and Interpeduncular Fossa

 The superior portion of the anterior brainstem is formed by the midbrain, specifically its ventral region called the crus cerebri or cerebral peduncles.
-These appear as two thick columns descending from the cerebral hemispheres.
-On top of that, between them lies a deep, diamond-shaped depression known as the interpeduncular fossa.
-The floor of this fossa is called the posterior perforated substance, marked by small blood vessels entering the brain.
+Still, these appear as two thick columns descending from the cerebral hemispheres.
+And between them lies a deep, diamond-shaped depression known as the interpeduncular fossa.
+In practice, the floor of this fossa is called the posterior perforated substance, marked by small blood vessels entering the brain.
 Along the walls of the interpeduncular fossa, you will find the emergence point of the oculomotor nerve (CN III), a critical landmark for midbrain identification.

 Pons: The Bulging Basilar Surface

 Immediately inferior to the midbrain sits the pons (or pons Varolii), the most prominent bulge on the anterior brainstem.
-On the flip side, the trigeminal nerve (CN V) is the largest cranial nerve and attaches directly to the lateral aspect of the pons, often used as the primary landmark to identify this level.
-Running vertically down the midline of the pons is the shallow basilar sulcus, which cradles the basilar artery.
-That's why its ventral surface is formed by the basilar pons, a massive collection of transverse nerve fibers bridging the hemispheres of the cerebellum.
-But laterally, the pons expands into the middle cerebellar peduncles, though these are best seen from a lateral view.
+In real terms, laterally, the pons expands into the middle cerebellar peduncles, though these are best seen from a lateral view.
+Which means running vertically down the midline of the pons is the shallow basilar sulcus, which cradles the basilar artery.
+Its ventral surface is formed by the basilar pons, a massive collection of transverse nerve fibers bridging the hemispheres of the cerebellum.
+Day to day, the trigeminal nerve (CN V) is the largest cranial nerve and attaches directly to the lateral aspect of the pons, often used as the primary landmark to identify this level.
 At the inferior border of the pons lies the pontomedullary junction, where the abducens (CN VI), facial (CN VII), and vestibulocochlear (CN VIII) nerves emerge.

 Medulla Oblongata: Pyramids and Olives

 The lowest segment, the medulla oblongata, connects the brainstem to the spinal cord.
 On its anterior surface, the most striking feature is the pair of longitudinal ridges called the pyramids.
 These contain the corticospinal tracts, and at the junction between medulla and spinal cord, most of these fibers cross in the decussation of the pyramids.
-Practically speaking, lateral to each pyramid sits an oval swelling known as the olive (or olivary body), housing the inferior olivary nucleus.
 Still, separating the two pyramids is the anterior median fissure, a continuation of the ventral spinal fissure.
-Between the pyramid and the olive runs the preolivary sulcus, through which the rootlets of the hypoglossal nerve (CN XII) exit Worth keeping that in mind..
+Lateral to each pyramid sits an oval swelling known as the olive (or olivary body), housing the inferior olivary nucleus.
+Between the pyramid and the olive runs the preolivary sulcus, through which the rootlets of the hypoglossal nerve (CN XII) exit And that's really what it comes down to.
+Took long enough..

 Cranial Nerves Visible from the Anterior View